SENG-499-Company-3/algorithm-2/README.md

 ## Development Stack

-Using Rust with Rocket Framework for API development
+Using Python with Fast API + Swagger UI